ArturoSbr/aws-ccp-cheat-sheet/main.md

 This markdown document contains the main concepts that you'll be tested on when taking the AWS Certified Cloud Practitioner (CCP) exam.

 ## Identity Access Management (IAM)
 IAM is a global service that allows us to manage users, groups, policies and roles.
 We can assign permissions to users or groups of users using Policies.
-Roles are policies that can be inherited by entities.
+Roles are policies that can be attached to entities.
 They are necessary for services that run actions on our behalf (like EC2).

 Within IAM, we can generate a Credential Report that lists the status of the credentials owned by the users in the account.
 We can also view the allowed services of any user with Access Advisor.